 If we define “manager” as someone who supervises other employees, then I began my first management position in 1993.
 If we define it more broadly, as in someone who is in charge of processes or systems or projects, etc., then I entered the ranks of management before 1993.
 Regardless, over my career I have attempted to pay attention to what I am learning along the way.

-These vignettes (future blog posts) represent some of the “take-aways” of my management career so far.
+These vignettes (blog posts) represent some of the “take-aways” of my management and leadership career so far.
 Some may be “brilliant flashes of the obvious” and others may be less apparent, but they all come from many years in the trenches.

 Several years ago I began sharing these bite-sized lessons with the managers who reported to me and, occasionally to other folks in organizations whom I thought could benefit from my observations about management and leadership.
 I hope that what I’ve learned will be of value to you as well!